 Are you looking to influence your students’ self-esteems by using positive messages or affirmations?
-This unique approach, called Stick It and Make It STICK, to delivering positive messages for students will inspire and awe them (and you)!
+This unique approach to delivering positive messages for students will inspire and awe them (and you)!

 It’s surely not BREAKING NEWS that students can benefit in ways, big and small, to positive messages.
 Teachers and parents have worked diligently to analyze the effectiveness of using different types of praise.
 Delivery methods for positive messages usually come by way of spoken comments, written notes, and certificates or awards.

 Generally speaking, students can predict when to expect each type of praise.
 Written comments come on report cards and completed work.
 Verbal praise usually follows good behavior or a correct answer to a question.
 End of year awards or certificates most always contain positive comments or affirmations as well.
 Given the predictable nature of praise, it may behoove us to mix things up a bit!
 First, let’s chat about why positive comments are important in the first place.

 Praising student effort, achievement, and motivation is nothing new.
 It’s a basic tenet in any teacher’s arsenal of tricks.
 The strategic and/or systematic use of positive praise is a huge component in most classroom management programs as well (especially by seasoned teachers).
 Research also shows us that some well-intentioned praise can have a negative impact on the behavior of students.
 When praise is predictable and overused, it loses meaning and can fall on deaf ears.
 When used appropriately, though, positive messages can be a goldmine for students.